KodeRikke/polynomial_unbiased_estimators/README.md

         utility_plotting.format_value, utility_plotting.metric_expr, utility_plotting.evaluate_on_grid, utility_plotting.plot_curves, utility_plotting.metric_folder

------------------------ Dependencies --------------------------------

 # Design
 The main modules are in the files dp_estimators.py and noise_models.py.
-The four classes in \texttt{dp\_estimators.py} are:
+The four classes in dp_estimators.py are:

-\begin{itemize}
-    \item EstimatorSystem: the main interface for users to interact with the system, providing methods for getting estimators and comparing them.
+- EstimatorSystem: the main interface for users to interact with the system, providing methods for getting estimators and comparing them.
-    \item ComparisonReport: responsible for generating a report for a given polynomial function.
+- ComparisonReport: responsible for generating a report for a given polynomial function.
-    \item EstimatorContext: responsible for managing different noise/estimation strategies and providing methods for getting naive and unbiased estimators.
+- EstimatorContext: responsible for managing different noise/estimation strategies and providing methods for getting naive and unbiased estimators.
-    \item EstimatorAnalyzer: responsible for analyzing the properties of estimators, such as calculating mean, variance etc, using the noise model's moment calculations.
+- EstimatorAnalyzer: responsible for analyzing the properties of estimators, such as calculating mean, variance etc, using the noise model's moment calculations.

-\end{itemize}
-The three classes in \texttt{noise\_models.py} are:
+The three classes in noise_models.py are:

-\begin{itemize}
-    \item NoiseModel: an abstract base class defining the interface for the possible noise distributions.
-Further it implements the linear system from Section \ref{section_GeneralNoiseDistributions} as a fallback method for the unbiased transform.
+- NoiseModel: an abstract base class defining the interface for the possible noise distributions.
+Further it implements the linear system from Calmon et al.as a fallback method for the unbiased transform.
-    \item LaplaceNoiseModel: a concrete strategy class calculating the unbiased transformation of a polynomial under Laplace noise.
+- LaplaceNoiseModel: a concrete strategy class calculating the unbiased transformation of a polynomial under Laplace noise.
-    \item GaussianNoiseModel: a concrete strategy class that inherits the fallback method from the NoiseModel class.
+- GaussianNoiseModel: a concrete strategy class that inherits the fallback method from the NoiseModel class.
 \end{itemize}

 The code structure follows the Facade design pattern, where the EstimatorSystem class provides a simplified interface to the complex subsystem of noise models, estimation strategies, and analysis.
 The user of the code base only interacts with the class EstimatorSystem, and instances of the other classes are initiated through this class, except for the ComparisonReport which though still needs and instance of EstimatorSystem as input.
 EstimatorSystem is also responsible for delegating the comparison of estimator of a given polynomial function to the ComparisonReport class.